 The test has two parts:

-- 1. A blood test from the pregnant mother’s arm.
+- A blood test from the pregnant mother’s arm

 All babies at this stage in pregnancy have some fluid in this area, but a baby with Down syndrome or another chromosome abnormality tends to have more fluid.
-The ultrasound also checks for
+The ultrasound also double checks

 - The presence of a heart beat

 - Accurate estimation of the due date of the baby